blakealmon/Plasma-Gas-Stocks/README.md

 There are also a couple packages with ML Code that I tryed to understand that have nothing to do with the program.

+The main idea on this program is to use a plasma ball to see what stock/stocks the program decides based off it.
+In addition to the plasma ball, I have two vials of inert gas, argon and neon which I used to create more light.